Wrens, Georgia

 Wrens is a city in Jefferson County, Georgia, United States.
-The population was 2,187 at the 2010 census.
-It is located on U.S. Route 1, thirty miles south of Augusta.
+The population was 2,217 at the 2020 census.
+It is located on U.S. Route 1, thirty miles west of Augusta.

 History

 Wrens was laid out in 1884 when the railroad was extended to that point, and named after W.J.
 Wren, an early settler and merchant.

 The Georgia General Assembly incorporated Wrens as a town in 1901.
 Wrens was incorporated again as a city in 1970.